Vaisakhkm2625/svim/README.md

-# svim - Simple extention for vim motions in the browser
+# svim — A Simple Extension for Vim Motions in the Browser

-## why? vimium exists
+> *Why?
+Vimium exists.*

-why not?
+Why not?

-but seriously, this extension needs serious accesses, like needed to be able to read everything i do in my browser - and previous incidents showed me that this power is definitely abused [surfingkeys issue](https://github.com/brookhong/Surfingkeys/issues/1796). most other extention didn't scratch the itch well for me, either complicated
+But seriously — an extension like this requires significant permissions, essentially the ability to read everything I do in my browser.
+Past incidents (like the [surfingkeys issue](https://github.com/brookhong/Surfingkeys/issues/1796)) have shown that this level of access can easily be abused.
+Most other extensions didn’t quite scratch the itch for me — they’re either too complicated or too feature-heavy.

-Even though i loved surfingkeys, i don't needed all the power it gives.
-And i find the  [tridactyl](https://github.com/tridactyl/tridactyl) even more complicated.
+I really liked SurfingKeys, but I didn’t need all the power it offered.
+[Tridactyl](https://github.com/tridactyl/tridactyl) felt even more complex.

-And in the era of LLMS, this is a weekend project.
+And in the era of LLMs, this sounds like the perfect weekend project.

 ## Installation